 I realized that these planners didn’t even fit my schedule.
 I was always trying to cram an extra square into the grid or squeeze in a class here or there.
 Also, with a subject like art, I ended up writing the same lesson over and over again, because you rarely teach something just once.
 Now, lets talk about what I had actually recorded.
 You would have to be a cryptic sleuth to be able to decipher what I had scrawled in each box.
 Could this possibly be best practice?
 No way!

 I decided, then and there, that I needed to go digital!
 I designed a simple template to use each week, with my schedule and my needs in mind.
 (Feel free to download a copy of my template below.)
-I color-code each grade level because I like visual coding, kept one box for lesson planning and used the bottom box for integrating “I CAN” target statements that my district required.
+I color-coded each grade level, kept one box for lesson planning, and used the bottom box for integrating the “I CAN” target statements that my district required.

-Every Friday I would re-visit my weekly schedule and add changes/notes for each lesson while it was fresh in my mind.
+Every Friday I would re-visit my weekly schedule and add changes or notes for each lesson while it was fresh in my mind.
 I would also create a new set of plans for the following week.
 I labeled and saved each week in folders.
 I broke my folders down into quarters because that worked with my grading objectives, but you could do it many different ways.